Start Printed Page 65707

 National Credit Union Administration (NCUA).

-The NCUA Board (Board) is amending the agency's regulation requiring appraisals for certain residential real-estate related transactions.
-The final rule increases the threshold level below which appraisals are not required for residential real-estate related transactions from $250,000 to $400,000.
-Instead of an appraisal, and consistent with the requirement for other transactions that fall below applicable appraisal thresholds, federally insured credit unions (FICUs) are required to obtain written estimates of market value of the real estate collateral consistent with safe and sound practices.
-For ease of reference, this final rule explicitly incorporates the existing statutory requirement that appraisals be subject to appropriate review for compliance with the Uniform Standards of Professional Appraisal Practice (USPAP).
-This final rule is consistent with the final rule, effective October 9, 2019, issued by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (federal banking agencies) that increases the threshold level at or below which appraisals are not required for residential real estate transactions from $250,000 to $400,000.
+The NCUA Board (Board) proposes to amend the agency's regulation requiring appraisals for certain real estate-related transactions.
+The proposed rule would increase the threshold level below which appraisals would not be required for residential real estate-related transactions from $250,000 to $400,000.
+Consistent with the requirement for other transactions that fall below applicable appraisal thresholds, federally insured credit unions (FICUs) would be required to obtain written estimates of market value of the real estate collateral that is consistent with safe and sound banking practices in lieu of an appraisal.
+For easier reference, the proposed rule would explicitly incorporate the existing statutory requirement that appraisals be subject to appropriate review for compliance with the Uniform Standards of Professional Appraisal Practice (USPAP).
+This proposal is consistent with the final rule, effective on October 9, 2019, issued by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (other banking agencies) that increases the threshold level at or below which appraisals are not required for residential real estate transactions from $250,000 to $400,000.

 Start Further Info

 Technical information: Kenneth Acuña, Senior Credit Specialist, (703)518-6613, Office of Examination and Insurance.

 Legal information: Rachel Ackmann, Senior Staff Attorney, (703) 518-6540, Office of General Counsel.

 Address: National Credit Union Administration, 1775 Duke Street, Alexandria, VA 22314.